Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/2-Blockchain_Scalability_History/Blockchain_Scalability_History_Slides.md

 Validators can verify the state transition of any Parachain given 2 simple pieces of data:

 - The Parachain's Wasm Runtime
-- The Parachain's State Proof (Proof of Validity)
+- The Parachain's State Proof + Block (Proof of Validity)

 ### Proof of Validity (PoV)